freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-48.md

 # --description--

 Adjectives can also describe how a person likes things to be done.
-In the dialogue, Sophie says Maria "likes everything in order," which means she prefers things to be organized and arranged well.
+In the dialogue, Sophie says Maria `likes everything in order`, which means she prefers things to be organized and arranged well.

 # --instructions--